jacksonkernion/jacksonkernion.github.io/research.md

 <p class="item-title">The Mental Measurement Problem: <span class="paper-subtitle">The Frictionless Epistemology of Conceptual Dualism</span></p>
 <div class="item-description">
-<p>I try to show how a conceptual gap between first-personal data and third-personal data leads to insurmountable methodological difficulties for a science of mind.</p>
+<p>I show how a conceptual gap between first-personal data and third-personal data leads to insurmountable methodological difficulties for a science of mind.</p>
 <p>(Draft available on request.)</p>

 <p class="item-title">The Conceptual Interaction Problem: <span class="paper-subtitle">The Impossible Metaphysics of Conceptual Dualism</span></p>
 <div class="item-description">
-<p>I try to show how a conceptual gap between the functional and the phenomenal makes any metaphysical link between the two unintelligible.
+<p>I show how a conceptual gap between the functional and the phenomenal makes any metaphysical link between the two unintelligible.
 In short, we run into a conceptual interaction problem that mirrors the old, familiar substance interaction problem.</p>
 <p>(Draft in progress.)</p>

+## Other Work

+Some other projects that I'm working on:

+Cognitive Architecture and Computation

+While I mostly focus on conceptual issues in my dissertation (where I argue that minds, in general, are integrated systems which unify the outputs of many task-specific subsystems), my preferred conceptual conclusions naturally lead to future work that lies at the intersection of philosophy and science--work that goes about the task of constructing a model of the contingent architecture of human minds that conforms to the a priori constraints laid out in my dissertation.
+Here, I'm most interested in showing that we can't specify a general 'thinking module' over and above the collection task-specific modules: 'thinking' is just the ebb and flow of outputs that are dumped into a single global workspace.

+The Puzzling Anti-Realism of Contemporary Physics

+A 'reductionist' approach to knowledge

 </div>